genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/03_go-to-the-next-level/13_charting.md

 ## Integration into home template

-You can add it into the flex layout from previous sections of the tutorial like the following:
+You can now integrate the chart into the existing flex layout we have made from the previous tutorial sections, and end up with the following markup:

 ```typescript {25,26,44,46-51} title='home.template.ts'
 <div class="column-split-layout">